GaryCooper-pm/PP3-Python-project/README.md

         this is in the form of a messge saying you proceed to the next room, or the appropriate end screen.
 Outcome: `Fulfilled.`

+* `As a user, I want to have the option to play the game again`:
+    * Once the user completes the game, the terminal window displays a message, this is in the form of a messge asking if the user wants to play again.
+Outcome: `Fulfilled.`

 ## Validation
 ### PEP8 Online Validation